Current issues & deadlines

 - German school certificate of completed 10th grade at a German High School (Gymnasium) or secondary school certificate (Realschulabschlusses/Mittlere Reife) from Germany in Deutschland in conjunction with other certificates proving German language proficiency

-In those cases please contact Herrn Dr. Wollert, head of the Internationales Studienzentrums at Goethe University Frankfurt.
+In those cases please contact Herrn Dr. Wollert, head of the ISZ (Internationales Studienzentrum) at Goethe University Frankfurt.

 German language requirements for DSH prepatory course or the prepatory college

-If you do not have any of the above mentioned proofs of language proficiency you will have to attend DSH preparatory course or preparatory college (Studienkolleg) first, before starting your studies.
+If you do not have any of the above mentioned proofs of language proficiency you will have to attend DSH preparatory course first, before starting your studies.
+Applicants with indirect university entrance qualification have to attend the Studienkolleg (preparatory college).
+The successful participation in the preparatory college (Studienkolleg) will provide you with the required German language skills.

 To apply for DSH preparatory course or preparatory college at Goethe University, you must have German language skills at B1 level (minimum) as stipulated by the Common European Framework of Reference for Languages (GER).
 You must prove the above with appropriate documentation and certificates.
 Certificates merely confirming attendance or participation are not accepted:

-- Certificate B1 (GER) (Zertifikat Deutsch als Fremdsprache) of the institutions: Goethe-Institut, ÖSD, UNIcert, telc
+- Certificate B1 (GER) for example of the institutions: Goethe-Institut, ÖSD, UNIcert, telc

 - DSD-I, Deutsche Sprachprüfung I, (at minimum) TestDaF 4x3